7hebel/performance-monitor/README.md

 ### Getting started.

-Environmental variables are stored in `.env` file.
+Environmental variables are stored in `Backend/.env` and `Router/.env` file.
 It is not present in the repository.
 Used for integration with Dynatrace.
+DT-API for Backend and Router should be different.
 ```env
 DT-EnvId=aaa00000
 DT-API=dt0000.AAAAAAAAAAAAAAAAAAAAAAAA.BBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBB